rajendrav5/Es6livecode/README.md

-Test your ES6 snippets on the fly.
+Test your ESN snippets on the fly.

 `npm i`